-Carry your cash in a mix of US Dollars and Euros*, with an extra stash or two hidden away from your main money-belt.
+Carry your cash in a mix of US Dollars and may be Euros*, with an extra stash or two hidden away from your main money-belt.

 For regular use, have plenty of small dominations of 1, 5, 10 + 20 notes that are easy to get out. ($US1 are good for motorbike taxi rides between borders and small bribes to soldiers when traveling in bush-taxis in West Africa, typically).

 * Euros are better in former French West + Central Africa.

 For your main foreign currency, have 50+100 notes, protected from rain, humidity + sweat by wrapping folded bundles within thin-plastic sandwich wrap.

 Bigger dominations get better exchange rates.

 And, make sure every note you have is crisp and clean (or money changers + banks will refuse them).

 First, you’ll need to exchange cash with a dealer (guy wandering about will find you).